If you’re considering a career in international business, there are many opportunities to move forward in this exciting field

 A management analyst position requires not only a bachelor’s degree, but also some experience in the industry.
 Global analysts seek ways to improve business processes and efficiency.
 They may provide reports and recommendations on new or expanding markets, as well as pinpoint current problems or pain points where improvements can be made.

-Management analysts work across all sectors, ranging from government agencies and military roles to positions in private and publicly traded companies.
-According to PayScale, average salary can range from $47,000 to $99,000 per year, depending on location, and many jobs also offer profit-sharing and bonuses.
+Management analysts work across all sectors, ranging from government agencies and military roles to positions in private- and publicly-traded companies.
+According to PayScale, average salary can range from $47,000 to $102,000 per year, depending on location.
+Many jobs also offer profit sharing and bonuses.

-Executive responsibilities include directing the various departments, making decisions about staff, assigning management, and analyzing financial reports.
-The median salary for a CEO is $193,850, depending upon region.
-For a standard executive position, this income might be closer to $100,000.
+Executive responsibilities include directing various departments, making decisions about staff, assigning management, and analyzing financial reports.
+The median salary for a CEO is $155,000, according to PayScale, depending on the region.
+For a standard executive position, this income might be closer to $81,000.

-Top skills and digital tools for careers in international business
+Top skills and different tools for careers in international business

 Fast-growing international business skills